fit-r2lab/rhubarbe/README.md

      rhubarbe save 10 -o image-name -c 'this will end up in /etc/rhubarbe-image right in the image'

-# Purpose

-This is a tentative rewriting of the `omf6 load` and other similar commands, in python3 using `asyncio`.
-This results in a very efficient, single-thread, yet asynchroneous solution.
-The following features are currently available:

-* `rhubarbe load` : parallel loading of an image, much like `omf6 load`.
-Two display modes are supported:
-  * with the `-c` option running on top of curses to show individual progress for each node
-  * otherwise, display is suitable to be redirected in a terminal with a global progressbar - much like `omf6 load`, or to a file.

-  In any case, 'nextboot' symlinks (that tell `pxelinux` that a node to boot onto the frisbee image) are reliably removed in all cases, even if program crashes or is interrupted.
-* `rhubarbe save` : image saving, much like `omf6 save`
-* `rhubarbe wait` : waiting for all nodes to be available (i.e. to be connectable via ssh)

-With these additional benefits:

-* single configuration file in `/etc/rhubarbe/rhubarbe.conf`, individual setting can be overridden at either user- (`~/.rhubarbe.conf`) or directory- (`./rhubarbe.conf`) level
-* all commands accept a timeout; a timeout that actually works, that is.
-* all commands return a reliable code.
-When everything goes fine for all subject nodes they return 0, and 1 otherwise
-* `load` comes with a `curses` mode that lets you visualize every node individually; very helpful when something goes wrong, so you can pinpoint which node is not behaving as expected.

-A few additional features are available as well for convenience

-* `rhubarbe leases` : inspect current leases
-* `rhubarbe images` : list available images
-* `rhubarbe inventory` : display inventory
-* `rhubarbe config` : display config

-Finally, `rhubarbe monitor` is a monitoring tool that can be used to feed a `socket.io` service about the current status of the testbed in realtime.
-This is what is called the *sidecar* service on R2Lab.

 # How to use